-However, it has also been shown that mental images are susceptible to top-down influences, and are thus cognitively penetrable: visual perceptual and mental experiences can vary as a function of participants’ beliefs, expectations, and knowledge (Kosslyn et al., 2003).
+However, it has also been shown that mental images are susceptible to top-down influences, and are thus cognitively penetrable: visual perceptual and mental experiences can vary as a function of participants’ beliefs, expectations, and knowledge (Pylyshyn, 2002; Kosslyn et al., 2003).
 In visual perception, adults and children are more likely to perceive alternative interpretations of ambiguous figures when they have knowledge of ambiguity (Doherty & Wimmer, 2005; Gregory, 2009; Wimmer & Doherty, 2011).
 Similarly, in mental imagery adults can reverse between alternative interpretations of ambiguous figures when cues are provided (Mast & Kosslyn, 2002; Peterson, Kihlstrom, Rose, & Glisky, 1992).
 Thus, evidence shows that adults’ mental images are depictive in format (Kosslyn et al., 2003) but also cognitively penetrable by top-down information (Mast & Kosslyn, 2002; Peterson, et al., 1992).
 However a fundamental question remains whether the mental depiction of visual information can be penetrated by top-down knowledge in children.
 Surprisingly little is known about conceptual penetrability of children’s mental imagery, and of mental rotation processes in particular.

-To date, there is evidence of penetrability of mental rotation processes by motor processes in children.
-Specifically, mental rotation processes become increasingly differentiated from motor processes with increasing age (Frick et al., 2009; Funk, Brugger, & Wilkening, 2005).
+To date, there is evidence of penetrability of mental rotation processes by motor processes in children and adults.
+Specifically, both children and adults take longer to mentally rotate kinetic stimuli when they are incongruent with motoric components (such as hand movements) compared to when they are congruent (Funk, Brugger, & Wilkening, 2005; Ionta, Fourkas, Fiorio, & Aglioti, 2007; Parsons, 1994).
+These types of mental rotation processes become increasingly differentiated from motor processes with increasing age (Frick et al., 2009; Funk, et al., 2005).
 In contrast to 11-year-olds and adults, 5- and 8-year-olds are faster at responding to rotated stimuli when a manual rotation of their hands is in line with the stimulus rotation direction, rather than in reverse (Frick et al., 2009; Funk et al., 2005).
-These findings indicate that young children’s but not adults’ mental rotation processes are guided by motor processes.
-Together with findings that children’s visual perceptual processes are penetrated by top-down influences (Wimmer & Doherty, 2011), one would predict that children’s mental rotation processes may also be influenced by top-down processes.
+Thus, findings indicate that young children’s kinetic mental rotation processes are guided to a larger extent by motor processes than adults (see Kosslyn, Ganis, & Thompson, 2001; Kosslyn, Digirolamo, Thompson, & Alpert, 1998 for neuroimaging evidence supporting the role of motor processes in kinetic rotation in adults).
+Together with findings that children’s visual perceptual processes are penetrated by top-down influences (Wimmer & Doherty, 2011), one would predict that children’s mental rotation processes may also be influenced by top-down processes and possibly to a larger extent than adults’ (Funk et al., 2005).

 The aim of the present research was two-fold.
 First, to examine further whether young children’s mental images are depictive in nature, we assessed whether children show the typical linear increase in mental rotation response times with angle.
 This provides insight into the format of their images.
-Second, we asked whether children’s and adults’ mental imagery performance is penetrable by top-down information.
+Second, we asked whether children’s and adults’ mental rotation performance is penetrable by top-down information.
 If children preserve spatial properties in their mental images and their rotation is influenced by top-down factors then this suggests that children’s mental images are pictorial in nature and that performance can be penetrated by conceptual factors.
 Further, if the differentiation of mental rotation processes from motor processes previously reported (Frick et al., 2009; Funk et al., 2005) reflects development of imagery processes per se, then one would also predict less top-down influence on mental rotation processes with increasing age.